-*Probably, the philosophers and their epistemology in the last centuries were basically neo-Kantians namely, at least accepting components of the Kantian epistemology, like phenomenalism, Logical Positivism, Analytic Philosophy, Ordinary language philosophy, universal grammar, Russel and Wittgenstein philosophical solipsism and more, without any theory of truth as the method to represent reality.
-The alternative epistemologies we can find in Spinoza’s realist empirism with his theory of truth as I explained it and his conception of freedom as relative to our knowledge of ourselves and Nature and to other affects the may restricted our freedom moreover (Nesher, 1994).
-Indeed, Peirce in his latter Realist Pragmaticist works developed his semiotics as the experience theory of truth which I elaborated it into epistemic logic and he also showed in his epistemology practicality of the normative sciences, theoretic, ethic and aesthetic their applicability, how he can overcome the Kantian deadlock in his three Critiques aimed to transcend the pure rational self the Descartes’ self, by the pure understanding of the Transcendental Subject, to make them experiential Judgments in order to represent one self and the phenomenal reality and thus to Transcend the Cartesian solipsism and moreover, how to use them to adjust social and physical realities for our better lives in them.
-Indeed, Peircean Pragmaticism evolvement in his later researches to overcome the collapsed was escaped from the American and other philosophers that call themselves as Peircean Pragmatists and as they conceived, William James and John Dewey as Pragmatists while actually they remain neo-Kantians without following the Peircean realist revolution as I explain in my philosophical inquiries. (e.g., Nesher, 2005a/b)
+Plausibly, many of the philosophers of the last few centuries were neo-Kantians, in that they accepted at least some components of the Kantian epistemology, like phenomenalism, logical positivism, analytic philosophy, ordinary language philosophy, universal grammar, Russell and Wittgenstein’s philosophical solipsism. and more, without any theory of truth as a method to represent reality.
+Alternative epistemologies can be found in Spinoza’s realist empiricism, with his theory of truth and his conception of freedom as relative to our knowledge of ourselves, nature, and other factors that may restrict our freedom (Nesher, 1994).
+Indeed, in his later realist pragmaticist work, Peirce developed his semiotics as an experience theory of truth, which I further elaborated into epistemic logic.
+He also showed how the epistemology and practicality of the normative sciences, theoretical, ethical, and aesthetic can overcome Kant’s deadlock in his three critiques, which aimed but failed to transcend the pure rational Cartesian self by appeal to the pure understanding of the transcendental subject.
+He further showed how it is possible to make them experiential judgments in order to represent one self and phenomenal reality and thus transcend Cartesian solipsism and, moreover, how they can be used to adjust social and physical realities and improve our lives within them.
+Indeed, the evolution of Peircean pragmaticism in his later work differentiates him from American and other philosophers who call themselves Peircean pragmatists such as William James and John Dewey, though they actually remain neo-Kantians who do not follow the Peircean realist revolution, as I explain in my philosophical inquiries (e.g., Nesher, 2005a/b).

-However, the question about Peircean mature epistemology is how by developing his Semitics as the solution the Kantian impossibility to transcend the pure empty concepts to connect them with the sensible blind objects brought Peirce to develop his own Semiotics as the seed for Epistemic Logic, to explain that our knowledge of reality initiated from the basic perceptual experience with its sensual and conceptual meanings.
-The solution could be that he had to give up the nominalistic pure a priori empty components to overcome the deadlock of the Kantian idealist epistemology and yet Piece did not overcome the axiomatic closed structures of forma logic and pure mathematics, and this might be a revolution beyond his epistemological horizons of the Euclidian to Kantian and on to our time to consider the formal logic and pure mathematics as the special Absolut kinds of knowledge based only on intuitions and inference (Hintikka, 1997).
-Indeed, epistemologically we can understand them as only closed-gams that we cannot prove the truth of their axioms nor their conclusions without having any proof of their truths in respect to their realities, and thus surprisingly to find in them contradictions and paradoxes as they are eventually, so called, scholastic disciplines but nevertheless by correct intuition we can use them for the skeleton of our empirical sciences (Russell, 1901, 1902, 1910, 1919; Gödel, 1951, 1953: Nesher, 2011, 2012, 2018, 2021).
-Hence, we have to work with the epistemic logic to prove their truths or falsity and show how both, epistemic logic and realist mathematics can be empirical normative sciences and in this direction we might complete the Peircean Realist Revolution against the Kantian Copernican Revolution (Nesher, 2012, 2018).
+The question of Peirce’s mature epistemology is how Kant’s inability to transcend the pure empty concepts and connect them with the sensible blind objects brought Peirce to develop his semiotics as a solution to this challenge and as the seed for epistemic logic, which grounds our knowledge of reality in basic perceptual experience, with its sensual and conceptual meanings.
+The solution could be that he had to give up the nominalistic pure a priori empty components to overcome the deadlock within Kant’s idealist epistemology, yet Peirce did not overcome the axiomatic closed structures of forma logic and pure mathematics.
+This might be a revolution beyond his epistemological horizons, which progresses from the Euclidian to the Kantian and on to our time when we can consider formal logic and pure mathematics as special, absolute, kinds of knowledge based on intuitions and inference alone (Hintikka, 1997).
+Indeed, epistemologically, we can understand formal logic and pure mathematics as merely closed games, the truth of whose axioms and conclusions we cannot prove without having any proof of their truths with respect to their realities.
+Thus, though we find in them contradictions and paradoxes, they are considered scholastic disciplines, which we can nevertheless use, by correct intuition, as the skeletons of our empirical sciences (Russell, 1901, 1902, 1910, 1919; Gödel, 1951, 1953: Nesher, 2011, 2012, 2018, 2021).
+We must utilize epistemic logic to prove their truths or falsity and to show how both epistemic logic and realist mathematics can be empirical normative sciences.
+In this way we may complete the Peircean realist revolution against the Kantian Copernican Revolution (Nesher, 2012, 2018).

 REFERENCES